Information for supervisors about the worker’s compensation claim process.

-Administration of a worker’s compensation claim is multifaceted, requiring prompt reporting and ongoing communications between the injured employee, supervisor, Human Resources representative, payroll specialist, Worker’s Compensation Coordinator, and UW System’s Worker’s Compensation Claims Examiner.
+Administration of a worker’s compensation claim is multifaceted, requiring prompt reporting and ongoing communications between the injured employee, supervisor, Human Resources (HR) representative, payroll specialist, Worker’s Compensation Coordinator, and the UW System Worker’s Compensation Claims Examiner.

 - Ensure the injured employee receives immediate and/or emergency medical attention, as needed.